doclongdong/BarrdVault/README.md

 - Double click (or right click and select "Run with powershell") on `edit.ps1`.
 - Edit existing entries or add new ones as CSV.
 There must be four columns as shown in the first row.
 - Exit out of notepad.
-- You will be prompted for another password. **Remember it!
+- You will be prompted for another password.
+You can use the same one as before. **Remember it!
 It's your one master password and your data will be entirely lost if you forget it.
 Write it down somewhere physical maybe!**
 - Hit any key to exit.
 Your new data has been saved and encrypted.
 ![edit](assets/edit.png)